Package insert / product label

-Dosage Form: capsule
+Dosage form: capsule

-Zonisamide Capsules USP
+Zonisamide Capsules Description

 The chemical structure is: